 SPED 436 - Assessment/Instruction: Older Students with SID (4)

 This is an analysis of assessment, methodology, curriculum, instructional procedures, and adaptations of materials and strategies for adolescents and young adults with severe/profound disabilities.
 Thirty hours of an assigned practicum are included.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: SPED 210, SPED 312, or consent of department chair.